natefaubion/purescript-heterogeneous/README.md

 system.

-The following examples will operate over `Record` types, since it is the most ubiquitous heterogenous data type in PureScript.
+The following examples will operate over `Record` types, since it is the most ubiquitous heterogeneous data type in PureScript.

 ### Example: Mapping over a homogenous Record